craigargh/cfg-python/plan.md

 Plan:

-Wednesday:
-- Record gifs
-  - Session 1: setup
-  - Session 2: input
-  - Session 5: pip in the terminal

-Thursday:
-Session 5:
-- Add definition for request and response
-- Add diagram for requests and responses

-Session 8:
-- Add section about PyCon to slides
-- Add tips for group presentations
-- Fill in missing bits in lesson plan

-Friday:
--

 Saturday:

+- Review feedback

+- Small pdf export tweaks
+- Add more data to sales.csv
+- Upload trees.csv and sales.csv
+- Review and export slides
-- Add homework to all lesson plans
+- Review and copy lesson plans

+Sunday:
 - Review project guides
 - Exercise and solution guides
 - Links to further materials
 - Homework guides
-- Add more data to sales.csv

-Sunday:
 - Setup guide
-- Small pdf export tweaks
-- Upload trees.csv and sales.csv
-- Review and export slides
-- Review and copy lesson plans

 Monday:
 - DEADLINE: ALL SLIDES
+- Reply to Ragini about Jupyter login
 - How to setup the Jupyter notebooks as slides

 Tuesday: